BrightBoost/bootcamp-2025-april/exercises/streams/miniExercises.md

 ## Exercise 8: Functional Interface with Multiple Parameters

-Create a functional interface named `TriFunction` that represents a function taking three integers and returning an integer.
+Create a functional interface named `TriFunction` that represents a function taking three integers and returning a double.

 **Steps:**
 - Create a functional interface named `TriFunction`.
-- Define a method named `apply` that takes three `int` parameters and returns an `int`.
+- Define a method named `apply` that takes three `int` parameters and returns a `double`.
 - Annotate the interface with the appropriate annotation.